ameernormie/composable-functional-javascript/src/SemiGroup/README.md

 If you think about it addition is a semi-group i.e. 1 + (1 + 1) = (1 + 1) + 1
 but we can't call `concat` on a number.
 But we can define our own semi-group.
+`If a data structure is entirely made up of semi groups then it will be a semi group itself`

 #### Sum Semi-Group: